 How Workplace Bullying Affects Your Work?

-- Affect your life outside work, e.g. academics, relationships, etc.
+- Affect their life outside work, e.g. academics, relationships, etc.

 Conflict Vs. Bullying